x-Dk7/P4-DikDiks/README.md

 Mustafa -

-Jason - Was a large endeavor to get SQLite functioning properly through the use of terminal, however, the downloadable file in Mrs. Trish's GitHub made SQLite attainable.
-Now, for my ticket I'm currently attempting to contribute to the website by creating a user database. https://docs.google.com/document/d/1qcERTPRy0NVvsVmKPNGhNWE1hTW1VjKBsAMscEZYLWU/edit?usp=sharing (Crossover inspiration will be discussed along with other details about ticket in google doc)
+Jason - For my ticket, I was to get SQLite(and get SQLAlchemy soon after); additionally, I planned to create a python file to help with generating a database.
+It was a large endeavor to get SQLite functioning properly through the use of terminal, however, the downloadable file in Mrs. Trish's GitHub made SQLite attainable. https://docs.google.com/document/d/1qcERTPRy0NVvsVmKPNGhNWE1hTW1VjKBsAMscEZYLWU/edit?usp=sharing (Crossover inspiration will be discussed along with other details about ticket in google doc)
 Ticket Card:https://github.com/x-Dk7/P4-DikDiks/projects/1#card-54345771
 College Board: Variables and Assignments, Identifying and Correcting Errors, Strings